irworkshop/accountability_datacleaning/R_campfin/mo/lobby/docs/mo_lob_reg.md

   rename_at(.vars = vars(-c(mecid_l, p_name)), .funs = ~ str_c("p_",.))
 ```

-From 2019 onward, however, each `mecid_l` can correspond to multiple years, for which we'll just aggregate with the earliest year.
-Note that some lobbyists terminate their status and re-register within a year as well.
+From 2019 onward, however, each `mecid_l` can correspond to multiple
+years, for which we’ll just aggregate with the earliest year.
+Note that
+some lobbyists terminate their status and re-register within a year as
+well.

 ``` r
 mo_min_date <- mo_lob_new %>% group_by(mecid_l) %>% summarize(date_min = min(date_registration))